Interdicting Restructuring Networks with Applications in Illicit Trafficking

 \subsection{Properties of Problem}

-We consider how the interdiction decisions can trigger restructuring decisions and how the overall impacts of these decisions can impact the max flow in the network.
-The arcs that will typically appear after interdictions in drug trafficking and human trafficking networks are typically not the types of arcs that we can prove will not increase the maximum flow.
+We consider how the interdiction decisions can trigger restructuring decisions and how the overall effects of these decisions can impact the max flow in the network.
+We will show that only certain classes of restructuring decisions can be guaranteed to \emph{not increase} the maximum flow.
 This will help shed insight into `bad' disruption strategies for our motivating applications in drug trafficking.
-We consider the example network in Figure \ref{fig:sfig1}) that helps to illustrate that implementing available interdiction decisions (even when our budget allows it) may not be optimal and, counter-intuitively, increase the flow in the network.
-This example is based on modeling decisions in modeling city-level drug trafficking, where we interdict participants which are represented as nodes.
-Without loss of generality, this can be transformed into an interdiction problem over just arcs.
-This transformation is described in both the literature \cite{multi, info, launder} and Appendix \ref{modeling}.
+We consider the example network in Figure \ref{fig:sample} that helps to illustrate that implementing available interdiction decisions (even when our budget allows it) may not be optimal and, counter-intuitively, increase the flow in the network.
+This example is based on modeling city-level drug trafficking.
 For this example, nodes are labeled with $(flow, capacity)$, and current arcs are uncapacitated.
 Figure \ref{fig:sfig1} demonstrates the maximum flow through this network.

-In the example network, we have only have the budget to interdict one node in the bottom tier.
+In the example network, we only have the budget to interdict one node in the bottom tier.
 The set of restructurable arcs includes arcs that start at the left or right node in the middle tier and end at the capacity 4 nodes in the bottom tier, and arcs that start at the middle node in the middle tier and end at any node it does not currently reach.
-The defender has the budget to restructure any one node.
-We assume that only arcs where one endpoint has an interdicted neighbor can be restructured, as we specifically want to model how the individual participants react to the disruptions; in modeling a drug trafficking network spanning multiple regions, the removal of a drug dealer in one part of the network would not impact the operations of a dealer in a different part of the network; only the users who purchased from the removed dealer would be interested in finding a new dealer.
+The defender has the budget to restructure any one arc.
+We assume that only arcs where one endpoint has an interdicted neighbor can be restructured, as we specifically want to model how the impacted individuals react to the disruptions; in modeling a drug trafficking network spanning multiple regions, the removal of a drug dealer in one region would not impact the operations of a dealer in a different region.